 It is the policy of the College of Dentistry that in matters of admission, the Associate Dean for Admissions and Student Affairs communicates only with the applicant.

-When considering candidates for possible admission, the Admissions Committee reviews the entire scope of information that is available on each applicant.
+When considering candidates for possible admission, the Admissions Committee reviews the entire scope of information that is available on each applicant’s application.
+The Admissions Committee does not consider any outside material sent directly to the college.
 For each candidate this includes the academic record (i.e., overall GPA, science GPA and last 30 semester credit hours GPA), Dental Admissions Test scores, responses to items on the Application Survey, interview assessment, and any other information provided by the candidate (e.g., personal statement, letters of recommendation, etc.).
 In addition, the committee will expect evidence of the following factors in making the difficult choices among candidates.

 - Demonstrated exploration of the profession of dentistry